Sharadh/sharadh.github.io/_posts/2021-07-17-microalignments.md

 If you're wondering, _"Wait, what?
 This isn't a problem for us at all!"_, it's possible your org is not at a size where this is a problem, or you're solving it with one of the alternatives below.
 [Have a look](#alternatives)!
 If it's the former, this article will be of little use to you.
 Also, I envy you a little bit: there's a lot of joy in a smaller and more nimble org.
 Enjoy it!

-## Idea Drift
-Any team is a team because of strong internal bonds; these same bonds that let the team work well together mean that information bubbles - and more importantly, **idea bubbles** - start to develop.
-It's _really difficult_ for folks within the team to realize that they've interpreted a little ambiguity in the plan in a way that's notably different!
-In the process of interpretation, they've all agreed on one thing, and now that thing is obvious to them.

-So in this way, multiple teams working on the same project have their own idea of what the project is, what _their_ scope is, and how to achieve it.
-They may have had a shared understanding to begin with, and over time there's idea drift that happens.

-When I think of alignment, I think of the _integration_ of these smaller idea bubbles into a larger one - a shared understanding of the project.

 ## How to Microalign
 There are two key principles to enable microalignment: _overcommunicate_, and _do it async._